The Tax Disputes and Litigation Review: Switzerland

 ii Issuance of the tax assessment decision

 After the filing of the tax return, it is reviewed by the responsible tax commissioner and an assessment decision is issued by the tax authority.
-The cantonal tax authorities can assess cantonal income taxes in respect of individuals and legal entities, as well as direct federal tax, which includes income tax.
-Other taxes (e.g., withholding tax, stamp tax and VAT) are assessed by the Federal Tax Administration only.
+The cantonal tax authorities assess, in respect of individuals and legal entities, cantonal income/corporate taxes as well as direct federal tax, which includes income and corporate tax.
+Other taxes (e.g., withholding tax, stamp tax and VAT) are assessed by the Federal Tax Administration (Federal Tax Administration).

 The assessment decision determines the tax base, the applicable tax rate and the tax amount.
-This decision is an administrative decision, notified in writing to the taxpayer and jointly to the spouses.
-In the absence of an objection, it constitutes a final binding decision.
+This decision is an administrative decision, notified in writing to the taxpayer and jointly to spouses.
+In the absence of a complaint within 30 days, it constitutes a final binding decision.

 In the presence of indicators showing that the tax return is not accurate, tax authorities may deviate from it after investigation.
-In this regard, the taxpayer has additional duties relating to their general duty to collaborate with tax authorities for ensuring that the taxation is complete and accurate.
+The taxpayer has additional duties to collaborate with tax authorities for ensuring that the taxation is complete and accurate.
 On request, they must provide additional information, documents, accounting documents, etc.

 If the taxpayer does not comply with their obligation to file a tax return or if the taxable elements cannot be sufficiently determined, the tax authority is entitled to assess the tax due at its own discretion with regard to the factual elements at its disposal and empirical figures.